 We started the workshop with a short discussion on how we feel about event storming, ensuring all participants had the same essential knowledge of the technique, and also whether we see a use for it in our company.
 The possible options taken into consideration included checking if a problem actually requires a tech solution, designing, and feedbacking internal projects and processes.

 We also thought about using this method as an alternative to a story map and developing a partnership with business representatives.
-We wondered how to determine product and project risks, gather data for technical recommendations, and how to realize the domain complexity (which sometimes is not that obvious at first glance).
+We wondered how to determine product risks, gather data for technical recommendations, and how to realize the domain complexity (which sometimes is not that obvious at first glance).
 Quite a long list, isn’t it?